bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![grid-row](/assets/images/css_grid/grid_row.png){: .center-image}

-To confirm our grasp of how these CSS grid properties work, let's use a mix of grid-column and grid-row on our grid.
+To confirm our grasp of how these CSS grid properties work, let's use a mix of <code>grid-column</code> and <code>grid-row</code> on our grid.

 {% highlight css %}
 .item1 {